OpenROV/openrov-grunt-init-plugin/readme.md

 ```

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._

+Report all issues in the primary software repository: https://github.com/OpenROV/openrov-software/issues